GaruGaku: Manga

 A manga adaptation was serialized in Shogakukan's Ciao magazine from April 3, 2020, to March 3, 2021.
 A second manga adaptation was serialized in the same magazine from February 3 to April 1, 2022.

 Live-action drama

 The drama was first announced on March 28, 2021, further revealing that Girls2 will reprise their roles, as well as providing the opening theme to which Subaru Kimura revealed his participation.
 On June 8, GaruGaku: Girls Garden was revealed to be the title of the drama series, set to air from July 7 on TV Tokyo.
 Girls2 performed the opening theme "Enjoy" (featuring Subaru Kimura) and the ending theme "Good Days".
-The full cast was announced on June 22, with EXILE Tetsuya, Miwako Kakei, Yoshihiko Hakamada and Yuutarou being announced.
+The full cast was announced on June 22, with Exile Tetsuya, Miwako Kakei, Yoshihiko Hakamada and Yūtarō being announced.
 Subaru Kimura was also announced to make a guest appearance, and Lucky2's Rina Yamaguchi to make a minor appearance as a student.